aurity/react-style-guidelines/docs/gitflow/README.md

 1. Make it small and clean piece of code.
 2. Make sure all tests pass - ESLINT and tests before final commit.
 3. Checked and compare with ticket requirements before releasing to others.
-4. In description adding a link to Jira ticket.
+4. In description add link to Jira ticket, notes and if any screenshot (for that you can use [Gyazo](https://gyazo.com/)).

 ## Review Process
 Pull request are necessary to fostering code review.